Chafalleiro/Styles-selector/README.txt

 First version

 == Upgrade Notice ==
+= 1.1.1 =

+Size is set when loading to prevent font-size=0

 = 1.1.0 =

 Added some fronted and backend options.
 Corrected spelling and deleted some unneded code.